camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 keywords: ["migrating to Zeebe"]
 ---

 Camunda Platform 8 has a different workflow engine than Camunda Platform 7 - Zeebe.
-As a result, you have to migrate some of your code to work with the Zeebe API, especially code that does the following:
+As a result, you must migrate some of your code to work with the Zeebe API, especially code that does the following:

 - Uses the Client API (e.g. to start process instances)
 - Implements [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md), which can be: